abyvinod/abyvinod.github.io/content/1 - setupPelican.md

 `About Me` page.
 Note that you will have to add the font files and the css files to the bootstrap files.
 Also, call the css file in the `pelican-bootstrap3/templates/base.html`.

+### Comment message

+See [this blog post]({filename}/9 - Commenting.md) to know how and why I have implemented this approach to obtaining comments on this blog.

 ## Math support

 I could not get the `render_math` plugin to work.
 I just incorporated MathJax